jack-linaker/crow/CONTRIBUTING.md

   code snippets in the issue, use [Markdown code blocks][github-docs-code-blocks].
-- **Describe the behaviour you observed after following the steps** and point out what exactly is the problem with that behaviour.
+- **Describe the behaviour you observed after following the steps** and point out the exact problem with that behaviour.
 - **Explain what behaviour you expected to see instead and why.**
 - **Include screenshots** which show you following the described steps and clearly demonstrate the problem.